tbmstudios/mc-kingdoms/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+description: Suggest an idea for this project
-title: ''
+title: '[Feature]: '
-labels: ''
-assignees: ''
+assignees:

----
+  - TheButterbrotMan
+body:
+  - type: textarea
+    attributes:
+      label: Problem Description

-**Is your feature request related to a problem?
-Please describe.**
+      description: Is your feature request related to a problem?
+Please describe it.
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+      placeholder: I'm always frustrated when [...]
+  - type: textarea
+    attributes:
+      label: Desired Solution

-**Describe the solution you'd like**
+      description: Describe the solution you'd like to see.
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+      placeholder: I would like [...]
+    validations:
+      required: true
+  - type: textarea
+    attributes:
+      label: Additional Context
-Add any other context or screenshots about the feature request here.
+      description: Add any other context or screenshots about the feature request here.